GitCodings/Stack-BE1-IDM-Service-Starter/README.md

 ### Result
 All `Result` objects are available as static constants inside of the `com.github.klefstad_teaching.cs122b.core.result.IDMResults` class.
 These can be used rather than creating your own.

+### DB Constants
+We have provided some `Enum` classes in [The Type Module](/src/main/java/com/github/klefstad_teaching/cs122b/idm/repo/entity/type) to help manage constants in the DB, such as `idm.role`, `idm.user_status`, and `idm.token_status`.
+These are to help translate between `id` in the table and type the `id` corresponds with and make the code more readable.

 # Endpoints